bradfordcondon/website-deprecated/_drafts/d3_part2_flipping.md

 ### Color scale

 Let's say we want to color each of our bars by the category of the sample.
 To do this, we'll define an ordinal scale like our x-axis, except rather than setting the range output to an axis, we'll set it to a *discrete set of colors*.
+Our output range will now be quite simple: an array of colors.
 We can define the output color range manually, or we can use predefined palettes like those provided by the ColorBrewer package.
 Keep in mind that *accessibility* is an important consideration here: approximately one in twelve adult males (one in 200 females) is colorblind.
 Packages like ColorBrewer are designed to be universally accessible.

 ```